SensMax SE Outdoor People Counting Sensor

 How It Works

-Infrared beam crossing logs every pass; hourly counts are stored locally and retrieved with a handheld reader.
+Infrared beam crossing logs every pass; hourly counts are stored locally and retrieved with a handheld reader to a local PC with a reporting application.

 Installation & Privacy